 - Related Entries

 Irving Copi’s 1961 Introduction to Logic gives a brief explanation of eighteen informal fallacies.
 Although there is some variation in competing textbooks, Copi’s selection captured what for many was the traditional central, core fallacies.
 In the main, these fallacies spring from two fountainheads: Aristotle’s Sophistical Refutations and John Locke’s An Essay Concerning Human Understanding (1690).
 By way of introduction, a brief review of the core fallacies, especially as they appear in introductory level textbooks, will be given.
 Only very general definitions and illustrations of the fallacies can be given.
-This proviso is necessary because, first, the definitions (or identity conditions) of each of the fallacies is often a matter of contention and so no complete or final definition could be given in an introductory survey.
-Secondly, some researchers wish that only plausible and realistic instances of each fallacy should be used for illustration.
+This proviso is necessary first, because, the definitions (or identity conditions) of each of the fallacies is often a matter of contention and so no complete or final definition can be given in an introductory survey; secondly, some researchers wish that only plausible and realistic instances of each fallacy be used for illustration.
 This also is not possible at this stage.
 The advantage of the stock examples of fallacies is that they are designed to highlight what the mistake associated with each kind of fallacy is supposed to be.
-Additional details about some of the fallacies is found in Sections 2 and 3.
+Additional details about some of the fallacies are found in Sections 2 and 3.
 As an initial working definition of the subject matter, we may take a fallacy to be an argument that seems to be better than it really is.

 1. The fallacy of equivocation is an argument which exploits the ambiguity of a term or phrase which has occurred at least twice in an argument, such that on the first occurrence it has one meaning and on the second another meaning.
 A familiar example is:

 The end of life is death.